polkadot-fellows/RFCs/text/0156-bls-signatures.md

 ### ext_crypto_ecdsa_bls381_public_keys

-Retrieves all ECDSA & BLS12-381 public keys of a given type from the keystore.
+Retrieves all paired (ECDSA,BLS12-381) public keys of a given type from the keystore.

 #### Prototype